giaphattram/kafka_python/README.md

 The other container is called `python_utc_converter`.
 This container contains a Python application that will read from input_data, convert timezoned myTimestamp into UTC, and push the payload with the converted myTimestamp into output_topic.

 ## Installation

+Note: Highly recommend to run this on a Linux environment or a UNIX envirnoment with stable Docker engine.
+After some test, this is run with stable performance on Ubuntu 20.04 LTS, but with many issues on MacOS M1.

 Once you have cloned the repo, simply run the following command:

 ```